serhii-tyshchenko/tech-interview/html/index.md

 - HTML stands for HyperText Markup Language.
 It is used to design web pages using markup language.
 HTML is the combination of Hypertext and Markup language.
 Hypertext defines the link between the web pages.
 Markup language is used to define the text document within tag which defines the structure of web pages.
 - HTML 5 is the fifth and current version of HTML.
 It has improved the markup available for documents and has introduced application programming interfaces(API) and Document Object Model(DOM).

+**How do you insert a comment in HTML?**

+- The comment tag ( <! — … -> )is used to insert comments in the source code.
+Comments are not displayed in the browsers.
+- You can use comments to explain your code, which can help you when you edit the source code at a later date.
+This is especially useful if you have a lot of code.
+Comments in HTML begins with “<!–” and ends with “–>”.

 **What are the key new features in HTML5?**

 - HTML5 introduces a number of new elements and attributes that can help you in building modern websites.
 Here is a set of some of the most prominent features introduced in HTML5.